FlyreelAI/sesemi/README.md

 * Easy to use out-of-the-box requiring little hyper-parameter tuning across many tasks related to supervised learning, semi-supervised learning, and learning with noisy labels.
 In most use cases, one only needs to tune the learning rate, batch size, and backbone architecture
 * Simply add unlabeled data for improved image classification without any tricks

 Our goal is to expand the utility of SESEMI for the ML/CV practitioner by incorporating the latest advances in self-supervised, semi-supervised, and few-shot learning to boost the accuracy performance of conventional supervised classifiers in the limited labeled data setting.
-If you find this work useful please star this repo to let us know.
+If you find this work useful please star this repo to let us know and cite the related paper below.
 Contributions are also welcome!

 ## Installation
 Our preferred installation method is Docker, however, you can use any virtual environment tool to install the necessary Python dependencies.
 Below are instructions for both these methods.